Anita Loos: 1925-1926: Gentlemen Prefer Blondes

 Emerson first attempted to suppress its publication and then settled for a personal dedication.
 Loos continued to be overworked throughout 1926, sometimes working many projects at once.
 In the spring of 1926 she completed the stage adaptation, which opened a few weeks later in Chicago and ran for 201 performances on Broadway.
 Emerson had developed a serious case of hypochondria by this time, affecting laryngitis attacks to divert attention from her work; in the words of his wife, "he was a man who enjoyed ill health."
 It was the opinion of New York psychiatrist, Smith Ely Jelliffe, "that she was to blame and in order for Emerson to get better she would have to give up her career."
 She resolved to retire after her next book, But Gentlemen Marry Brunettes, a sequel to Blondes that she had promised Harper's Bazaar.

 The couple had planned another European vacation.
 Unwell at the last minute, Emerson insisted that Loos continue alone.
 Arriving in London, she was promptly taken under the wing of socialite Sibyl Colefax, whose drawing room had become filled with "the bright young things" of the day such as John Gielgud, Harold Nicolson, Noël Coward and notables such as Arnold Bennett, Max Beerbohm and Bernard Shaw.
 Photos of Loos on the London social scene appeared in the New York papers, and the unwell Emerson subsequently joined Loos.
 To keep his spirits up she took him to the theater every night.
 It worked; at times he spoke in normal tones.
 The couple traveled on to Paris as Emerson's recovery continued.
-In September, their vacation was cut short; Loos was needed back in New York to do revisions on Blondes for its Broadway debut.
-Despite them, Blondes closed in April 1927.
+In September, their vacation was cut short; Loos was needed back in New York to do revisions on Blondes for its Waldorf Theatre (Selwyn Theatre?), Broadway debut in September 1926, running for 199 performances in two theaters, closing at the Times Square Theater, in April 1927.